 Aluminium windows are not load bearing

 Aluminium windows are not actually load bearing, meaning that when they’re installed, generally a special type of timber frame on the inside is installed first, which carries the weight of the surrounding wall.
-In the case of windows which reach quite high up the wall, this structure will support the ceiling as well, and isn’t visible once installation is complete.
+In the case of windows which reach quite high up the wall, this structure will support the ceiling as well and isn’t visible once the installation is complete.

 What about other types of windows, such as timber or uPVC?

 It may not surprise anyone to learn that uPVC windows are not strong enough to bear the load of walls and ceilings.
 However, some older existing timber windows do have load-bearing capabilities.
 Even still, timber windows will often have a lintel along the top of the window, to help support the wall and structure above it.